anshultaak/Readme/tst/Grafana.md

    * If you create a temporary dashboard, perhaps to test something, prefix the name with TEST: .
 Delete the dashboard when you are finished.
 * Copying dashboards with no significant changes is not a good idea
    * You miss out on updates to the original dashboard, such as documentation changes, bug fixes, or additions to metrics.
+* Maintain a dashboard of dashboards or cross-reference dashboards.
+This can be done in several ways:
+   * Create dashboard links, panel, or data links.
+Links can go to other dashboards or to external systems.
+For more information, refer to Manage dashboard links.
+   * Add a Dashboard list panel.
+You can then customize what you see by doing tag or folder searches.
+   * Add a Text panel and use markdown to customize the display.